doitintl/ClusterCloner/README.md

 # Cluster Cloner
-Reads the Kubernetes clusters in one location and clones them into another (or just outputs JSON as a dry run), to/from GKE and Azure.
+Reads the Kubernetes clusters in one location (optionally filtering by labels) and clones them into another (or just outputs JSON as a dry run), to/from GKE and Azure.

 For usage, run  `clustercloner --help`

 # Setup
 ## Supply credentials
-- `export GOOGLE_APPLICATION_CREDENTIALS='xyz.json'`, where `xyz.json` is a filename for a service account with the Kubernetes Cluster Admin role (to read and create clusters)
+- Add a file `credentials-cluster-manager.json` with credentials for a service account with the Kubernetes Cluster Admin role (to read and create clusters).
+This is loaded through the `GOOGLE_APPLICATION_CREDENTIALS` environment variable; see the `Dockerfile`.
-- Create `.env` with Azure credentials.
+- Add a file `.env` with Azure credentials.
 Use `.env.tpl` as a template.

 ## Required GitHub secrets
 (Not needed for local build.)